Financial-Times/ft-origami/docs/syntax/scss.md

 * CSS expressions and behaviours *should* not be used, except to polyfill essential features for older browsers (e.g. boxsizing.htc for `box-sizing: border-box`)
 * Lengths *must* use pixel or percentage units, not ems or rems.

-### No use of @extends
+### No @extends for foreign selectors

-The `@extends` command creates unpredictable cascades and unreliable results.
-It *must not* be used unless a dependent module can only be consumed via `@extends` for historical reasons.
+The `@extends` command creates unpredictable cascades and unreliable results when used to extend placeholders defined in other modules, because the load order is unpredictable.
+It *must not* be used in that way unless a dependent module can only be consumed via `@extends` for historical reasons.

+Extending a placeholder defined within the same module is permitted.

 ## SASS variables